robch/book-of-ai/docs/chapter-5-sample-overview-openai-chat-streaming-with-data-js.md

 --8<-- "docs/warning-ai-generated.md"

-This sample demonstrates how to use the OpenAI Chat Completions API with RAG (Retrieval-Augmented Generation) and AI Search in a JavaScript console application.
+This sample demonstrates how to use the OpenAI Chat API with RAG (Retrieval-Augmented Generation) and AI Search in a JavaScript console application.

 [:material-file-code: Main.js](./samples/openai-chat-streaming-with-data-js/Main.js)
 [:material-file-code: OpenAIChatCompletionsStreamingWithDataClass.js](./samples/openai-chat-streaming-with-data-js/OpenAIChatCompletionsStreamingWithDataClass.js)